 Using social research to facilitate social change!

 A native of Seattle, WA, I received my B.A. in Sociology & American Ethnic Studies (Concentration: African-American Studies) from the University of Washington- Seattle in 2009.
-I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies in 2013 from Middle Tennessee State University.
+I received my M.A. in Sociology and a Graduate Certificate in Women and Gender Studies from Middle Tennessee State University in 2013.
 I am currently a PhD Candidate in the Department of Sociology at the University of Cincinnati.

-My academic success is, in part, due to the consistent support I’ve received from various programs and funders throughout the years.
+My academic success is, in part, due to the consistent support I’ve received from various programs, mentors, and funders throughout the years.
 As a first-generation college student, I’ve benefited from the University of Washington’s Upward Bound and Making Connections college-prep programs, I received the College Success Foundation’s Washington State Achiever’s Scholarship, and I also earned the Costco Diversity Scholarship.

 Outside of exercising my sociological imagination, I enjoy cooking, traveling, knitting, spending time with family and friends, and caring for my two pet turtles, Flash and Titan.